tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<weaponTerrain:AA-A\>If a terrain value is "-" the weapon cannot be used on enemies who are currently on a tile of that terrain.<br>
 \<weaponAnimId:3\>The battle scene attack animation id that will be played for this weapon.
 If no id is provided the default animation will play.<br>
 \<weaponCategory:missile\> The particle type of the weapon: missile, funnel, beam, gravity, physical or  "".
-\<weaponIsCounter:1\> If set to one the weapon will always trigger a Counter on the enemy turn. <br>
+\<weaponIsCounter:1\> If set to 1 the weapon will always trigger a Counter on the enemy turn. <br>
+\<weaponIsSelfDestruct:1\>L If the to 1 the weapon's user will be destroyed after using the attack. <br>

 Weapons can have up to two special effects.